DanielG/travis-run/README.md

               VM referenced by name, see backend documentation for details.

 COMMANDS
+   run [BUILD_ID | BUILD_CONFIG]:
-   run (default if no command given):
-              Run  the build matrix in sequence and abort on the first failure dropping into a shell for diagnostics by default.
-Note  that  by default  the  project directory is also synchronized with the VM running the build before and after the build so make  sure  your .travis.yml  contains  a  `clean'  action  before attempting the build.
+              (default  if  no command given) Run the build matrix in sequence and abort on the first failure or run the  given  BUILD_ID  (see the  `matrix'  command).
+On  failure you will be dropped into a shell inside the build environment so you can figure out  what's going on.

    stop:
               Stop  running  build  VM.
 This will tear down the VM as well as\
               all it's disk state.

    create:
               Setup build VM.
 Depending on the  backend  it  might  be  stored globally or in `.travis-run' in the current directory.

        --docker-base-image=BASE_IMAGE
               Docker  image  to  use as the base for the container, see `FROM' Dockerfile command.  (defaults to: ubuntu:presice)

        --docker-build-stage=STAGE
               Stage of the image build to run, (one  of:  base,  script,  lan‐ guage, project)

    clean:
               Stop running build VM, and clean any backend specific state kept in the project directory.

+   matrix:
+              Print the build matrix.
+The number in the first  column  is  the BUILD_ID.
+The part after the ':' is the BUILD_CONFIG, note that this is whitespace sensitive.